Getting email via your website

 In the 'Your Name' box type in your name as you want it to appear to mail recipients.
 If you use this account for sales emails you might want this to be your company name rather than your own.

-Email address, incoming (POP3) server, outgoing (SMTP) server, username and password: enter these details as you've been given them by Abbeydale.
+Email address, incoming (POP3) server, outgoing (SMTP) server, username and password: enter these details just as we've given them to you.
 Copy & paste if necessary to be sure they're right.

 Ensure 'Remember password' is ticked and 'Require login using secure...' is NOT ticked.